 Add a Relevant Meta Title and Meta Description

-Your homepage’s meta title and meta description should be relevant to your website.
+Your homepage’s meta title and description should be relevant to your website.
 In other words, they should tell visitors what your website — not necessarily your homepage — is all about.

-Search engines will use your homepage’s meta title and meta description to create its organic listings.
+Search engines will use your homepage’s meta title and meta description to create organic listings.
 Since your homepage represents your entire website, its meta title and meta description should be relevant to your site.

-Keep in mind, your homepage’s meta title and meta description may not show completely if they are too long.
+Keep in mind, that your homepage’s meta title and meta description may not show completely if they are too long.

-Search engines display about the first 60 characters of a page’s meta tag and the first 160 characters of its meta description.
+Search engines display the first 60 characters of a page’s meta tag and the first 160 characters of its meta description.
 Any remaining characters are truncated.

 Avoid Meta Keywords

-While you should add a relevant meta title and meta description to your homepage, you shouldn’t give it any meta keywords.
+While you should add a relevant meta title and meta description to your homepage, you shouldn’t give it meta keywords.

 The meta keywords HTML element was developed in the mid-1990s to help search engines identify pages’ content.